ZhenhangTung/frontend-nanodegree-arcade-game/README.md

 You use keyboard 'up' 'down' 'left' and 'right' to control your Pockemon to avoid all attack and reach your rival's Pockemon.

+There is a scoreboard to record your score.

 Click the Pockemon ball to start your game.
 Go!

+#

 # Targets needed to be finished
 * Make pages more beautiful